Donington, Lincolnshire: Community

 Local amenities include a park, a playpark, and a teen skatepark.
 Donington businesses include The Black Bull public house, Coop and Premier stores in the Market Place, an independent opticians, a butchers, a hair stylist, a flower shop, and a pets & produce outlet.
 A timber windows manufacturer, employing approximately 100 people, is one of the main employers, while a fire prevention and security company has its head office in Donington.

 Schools

 There are two schools: the Donington Cowley Endowed Primary School, and Cowley Academy, a non-selective secondary school for pupils aged 11 to 16, and partly Grade II listed.

 Travel

-The nearest Railway Stations are very close by in Spalding and Boston with regular connected services to Peterborough, Lincoln, Derby, Sheffield, Leicester, Nottingham and London.
-The village is on an operating passenger rail line with stopping services, but has no station.
+The nearest Railway Stations are in Spalding and Boston with regular services to Peterborough, Lincoln, Derby, Sheffield, Leicester, Nottingham and London.
+The village is on an operating passenger rail line but has no station.
 In 2008 Hull Trains proposed reopening it as a railhead to nearby Boston for a direct Lincoln to London service.